 - If the laceration is on your scalp, it is OK to shampoo and wash.
 Be gentle and avoid excessive exposure to water.

-- You can take pain medicine, such as ibuprofen, as directed for pain at the wound site.
+- You can take pain medicine, such as acetaminophen, as directed for pain at the wound site.